Mews Data Processing Addendum

 Interpretation of this UK Addendum

-4. This UK Addendum shall be read and interpreted in the light of the provisions of UK Data Protection Laws, and so that if fulfils the intention for it to provide the appropriate safeguards as required by Article 46 GDPR.
+- This UK Addendum shall be read and interpreted in the light of the provisions of UK Data Protection Laws, and so that if fulfils the intention for it to provide the appropriate safeguards as required by Article 46 (2) (d) UK GDPR.

 Incorporation of the SCCs

-8. This UK Addendum incorporates the SCCs which are deemed to be amended to the extent necessary so they operate:
+- This UK Addendum incorporates the SCCs which are amended to the extent necessary sothat:

-- for transfers made by the data exporter to the data importer, to the extent that UK Data Protection Laws apply to the data exporter’s processing when making that transfer; and
+- together they operate for data transfers made by the data exporter to the data importer, to the extent that UK Data Protection Laws apply to the data exporter’s processing when making that transfer; and

-- to provide appropriate safeguards for the transfers in accordance with Articles 46 of the UK GDPR Laws.
+- they provide appropriate safeguards for the transfers in accordance with Articles 46 (2) (d) of the UK GDPR Laws.

 - where Partner is Controller Module Two (Controller to Processor) of the SCCs will apply, where Partner is Processor Module Three (Processor to Sub-Processor) of the SCCs will apply;